TrellixVulnTeam/swahilipython_SCMU/Doc/library/tokenize.rst

     readline, in the same way as the :func:`.tokenize` generator.

-    It will call readline a maximum of twice, and return the encoding used (as a string) and a list of any lines (not decoded from bytes) it has read in.
+    It will call readline a maximum of twice, and return the encoding used (as a string) and a list of any lines (not decoded kutoka bytes) it has read in.

-    It detects the encoding from the presence of a UTF-8 BOM or an encoding cookie as specified in :pep:`263`.
+    It detects the encoding kutoka the presence of a UTF-8 BOM or an encoding cookie as specified in :pep:`263`.
 If both a BOM and a cookie are present, but disagree, a :exc:`SyntaxError` will be raised.
 Note that if the BOM is found, ``'utf-8-sig'`` will be returned as an encoding.